yangyu-berkeley/yangyu-berkeley.github.io/_pages/research.md

  My researches are mainly around developing <b> adaptive and scalable </b> algorithms for the control and optimization of large-scale dynamic networked systems arising from smart buildings, smart grids and cyber physical systems.
-My research topics have stretched the following areas:
+My researches have stretched the various theories and techniques, such as
   <p><ul>
     <li> <p>Decentralize convex or nonconvex optimization, decentralized decision-making </p></li>
     <li> <p> Event-based optimization </p></li>